 What can I expect to find in a Sunday morning worship service here?

 Our Sunday morning worship services take place during the summer months at 10am.
-The 2019 summer worship season will take place from June 21st through September 20th.
+The 2020 summer worship season will take place from June 21st through September 20th.
 This summer, we will be meeting virtually rather than in-person to help slow the spread of Covid-19 in the Outer Cape community.
 You can sign up for our weekly virtual worship Zoom invitation by providing your email address here.

 A typical Sunday service includes live piano or organ music, sung congregational hymns, prayers, brief readings from the Bible, and a spoken sermon by one of the Pastors.
 If it’s a Communion Sunday (usually the first of the month), we add a service of Eucharist with bread and grape juice.
 Our communion table is open to everyone, without exception.
 Services are approximately an hour in length, and all are welcome to stay for coffee and treats afterward.
 Families with children and babies are very welcome to attend.
 We have a come-as-you-are policy, so wear whatever you’d like.
 You will see folks in jeans and flip-flops while others are in their “Sunday best,” and both are equally welcome.
 After all, it’s the Outer Cape!